 Bus Times from Bangkok to Battambang

-There currently 5 direct bus services a day from Bangkok to Battambang available to book online.
+There is currently 1 direct bus service a day from Bangkok to Battambang available to book online.

 - The first part of the journey with Travel Mart from Bangkok to Sisophon in Cambodia is by bus.